LlewBach/aj-builder/README.md

 On the left of the navbar, I have the logo and company name, and the menu items on the right.
 The navbar is fixed to the top of every page for ease of navigation.

-The structure of the navbar was taken from Bootstrap and the menu items collapse on smaller screens.
+The structure of the navbar was taken from Bootstrap and the menu items collapse on smaller screens which aids responsiveness.

 ### Footer